GiorgioBart/D4D/README.md

-# DfD Docker for Dicer
+# D4D Docker for Dicer
 Docker image for DICER modelling on custom Eclipse

 This project aims to build a Docker image suitable for using the DICER tool  https://github.com/DICERs/DICER in a container.